Where you plan to travel can affect premiums as the risks and cost of medical treatment varies between different countries

-A decent travel insurance policy is a sensible thing to buy for any holiday or overseas trip.
-If you’re injured whilst away, travel insurance can cover your medical expenses and any repatriation if it’s a serious injury.
-If your trip needs to be cancelled for some unforeseen reason, such as the illness or death of a close family member, then travel insurance may cover any monetary loss.
+Travel insurance is a form of cover that may pay out if you suffer an injury when you’re away to cover the cost of medical expenses and any repatriation if it’s a serious injury.
+If your trip needs to be cancelled for some unforeseen reason, such as the illness or death of a close family member, then travel insurance may cover your losses.
 And if your baggage or belongings are damaged or lost, then travel insurance could compensate you up to a set limit.

-Travel insurance covers you after the event, which means that you will normally need to pay for any costs upfront and then make a claim to the insurance company, much like any other type of insurance.
-You will need to keep any documentation for this reason, hospital bills for example, as otherwise your claim may be refuted.
+You’ll normally need to pay for any costs upfront and then make a claim, much like any other type of insurance.
+Keep any documents for this reason, such as hospital bills, as otherwise your claim may be refused.

-As with any insurance policy, an excess is the amount you will need to pay when making a claim, and it varies by insurer.
-This is the part of the claim you must pay to allow for the insurer to pay for the remainder.
+Your insurance excess is the amount you will need to pay when making a claim.
 If you have a policy with a £150 excess, for example, then you claim for a baggage loss of £800, you would pay the £150 and the remaining £650 would be paid out by your insurer.

-If you need to make a claim on your travel insurance policy, you should consider the following to make sure you have the best chance of your claim being accepted:
+If you need to make a claim on your travel insurance policy:

 Contact the authorities: if you’re claiming as a result of a crime, you have to let the local police know and get an official police report.
 Some insurers may not pay out for a claim if you don’t alert the authorities within a certain time period, usually within 24 hours of the event.